There’s An Alternative To Scrapping Aerospace Parts

-With policies and services offered by ACP, DERs can develop and implement new repair procedures for expendable parts that either have no repair manual, or are only supported by the OEM.
+With policies and services offered by our repair stations, DERs can develop and implement new repair procedures for expendable parts that either have no repair manual, or are only supported by the OEM.

 The Top 3 Reasons To Get A DER Repair

 Customers don’t expect you to be perfect.
 They do expect you to fix things when they go wrong. ~ Donald Porter, Former VP of British Airways

 Lead times from the OEM are notoriously long.
 Parts that have a 120+ day lead time for an OEM are typically filled within two weeks with a DER Repair.
 In one-tenth of the time you will have a fully functional part, approved by the FAA, and you can return to business as usual.
 The question is, how?

 The most difficult position you can find yourself in when it comes to customer service is a delay due to circumstances beyond your control.
 It’s one of the most frustrating and common scenarios when working solely with OEM aerospace components.
 “We’re waiting for that part to arrive,” just doesn’t cut it.

 To compound the frustration, it’s nearly always impossible to speed up the process when working with the OEM because, in many instances, it cannot be helped.
 While OEMs hold the production approval, but they often don’t manufacture the component itself.
 Meaning many sub-components – or portions of a part – are subcontracted to an outside company who, in turn, must fulfill the order to the OEM.